Optimisation of Resource Allocation in Heterogeneous Wireless Networks Using Deep Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this paper, we addressed the resource allocation problem in heterogeneous wireless networks by presenting a comparative analysis of the PPO and TD3 deep reinforcement learning algorithms.
-Our findings, based on a realistic network deployment, reveal that while TD3 demonstrates faster initial convergence, PPO achieves a significantly higher overall reward by learning more effective policies for energy conservation and user fairness.
-This highlights a critical trade-off: TD3 is a sample-efficient algorithm suitable for rapid deployment, whereas PPO's methodical exploration yields a more globally optimal policy for performance-critical applications.
-Future work will focus on extending this framework to multi-agent scenarios and incorporating the effects of user mobility.
+In this paper, we addressed the resource orchestration problem in O-RAN HetNets by comparing PPO and TD3-based xApps.
+Our findings, based on realistic network topologies, reveal that while TD3 converges faster initially, PPO achieves a significantly higher overall reward by learning more effective policies for energy conservation and user fairness.
+This highlights a critical trade-off: TD3 is a sample-efficient algorithm suitable for rapid adaptation, whereas PPO’s methodical exploration yields a more globally optimal policy for performance-critical, energy-constrained environments.
+Future work will focus on extending this framework to distributed multi-agent DRL architectures (such as MAPPO or MADDPG) to address scalability, broadening the benchmark comparisons against a wider range of DRL baselines, and incorporating the effects of high-speed user mobility.